 - NAIANT (or NATANT)

-- The heraldic term used when a fish (or occasionally a water-fowl) is shown swimming per fess, usually towards the dexter – natant (see also
+- The alternative heraldic terms used when a fish (or occasionally a water-fowl) is shown swimming per fess, usually towards the dexter natant (see also

 ‘per fess’ and

 Flag of Svolvๆr, Norway (fotw);

 Arms and Flag of Kali, Croatia (fotw)

 - NAIL (or NAILING) ONE’S COLOURS (COLORS or FLAG) TO THE MAST

 - In British RN and some other usage, the terms (employed as a metaphor for taking an

 irrevocable action) which refers to a ship’s ensign being nailed to the mast before or during